nullterminated/ponder/ERR2d2w/Support/ReadMe.txt

 something or other that looks handy for that.
 I need to create a language link menu instead of just a popup menu.
 I need to revisit the localized page titles.
-I still need to fix the action assignments for the list task and finally dump the old actiongroups.
 I need to look at banner localizations again.
 I'd like to revise the current html to be a bit better structured.
 I need to fix the query boolean to use radio buttons instead of just a popup menu.
 I'd like to add support for captioning